guisehn/spmin/README.md

 This will tell SPMin to include the contents of `file1.js`, `file2.js` and `file3.js` at the beginning of `app.spm.js`.
 The included files must be in the same folder of your main file.

-Everytime `app.spm.js` is updated, it will regenerate `app.spm.min.js` with the minified combined files. **Important:** if you update `file1.js` alone, it will not regenerate `app.spm.min.js`.
+Everytime `app.spm.js` is updated, it will regenerate the minified/combined file. **Important:** if you update `file1.js` alone, it will not regenerate `app.spm.min.js`.
 You need to manually re-save `app.spm.js` in order to trigger the combination and minification again.

 When the environment mode is set to development and you add a `JsRegistration` control pointing to your combined JavaScript file, it will generate one script tag for each included file.
 So this example: